DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.9.0.md

 ## Level Design
 - Note: It is possible for the arenas to feel a little too big.
 - Note: Spawning all the enemies in one area as opposed to spreading them out around the player might not feel the best.
-- Note: The walks a
+- Note: The walks at the beginning of levels can be a little long at times.
+Having to walk like 10+ before getting into combat is not fun